STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 T-cells and lymphoma cancer cell.
-Composite coloured scanning electron micrograph (SEM) of T-cells (purple) and a lymphoma cancer cell (pink).
+Composite coloured scanning electron micrograph (SEM) of T-cells (blue) and a lymphoma cancer cell (pink).
 T-cells are a component of the body's immune system.
 Chimeric antigen receptor (CAR) T-cell therapy takes T-cells from a patient's bloodstream and reprograms them to recognize a specific protein found on lymphoma cells.
 The T-cells are reintroduced to the patient's blood system where the find and attack the lymphoma cells.
 Early trials indicate that CAR T-cell therapy is effective for the treatment of lymphoma in patients with no other good treatment options.
 Magnification: x9000 when printed at 10 centimetres high.

 Model release not required.
 Property release not required.